 Speed up PHP with APC - Alternative PHP Cache

-APC stands for Alternative PHP Cache, and is a free open-source opcode (operation code) caching plugin for PHP.
-With APC setup on your server, your PHP script executions can be optimized to run more efficiently, by cutting down on needless dynamic PHP executions.
+APC or Alternative PHP Cache, is a free open-source opcode (operation code) caching plugin for PHP.
+With APC caching your PHP script executions can run more efficiently, by cutting down on dynamic PHP executions.

 Why would you want to install APC?

 PHP is a dynamic scripting language, so every time there is a request for a page, the server must first parse the code in your PHP script in order to generate the resulting HTML code seen by a visitor's web-browser.

 PHP is ideal for web pages that have content that is constantly updated, since each visitor gets a fresh copy of the page.
 So for instance if you have your PHP script pulling data from a database, as soon as there is new data in the database, it will automatically be in the generated HTML code for the next visitor requesting that page as well.